 Conflicts of Interest Risk.
 The Fund is a party to the Investment Advisory Agreement with CAM, and the Investment Sub-Advisory Agreement with Ares Capital, entities in which certain of the Fund's trustees, officers and members of the investment committee of the Advisors may have indirect ownership and pecuniary interests.
 Certain of the Fund's trustees and officers and members of the investment committee of the Advisors also serve as officers or principals of other investment managers affiliated with the Advisors that currently, and may in the future, manage investment funds with investment objectives similar to the Fund's investment objective.
-In addition, certain of Fund's officers and trustees and the members of the investment committee of the Advisors serve or may serve as officers, trustees or principals of entities that operate in the same or related line of business as the Fund does or of investment funds managed by the Fund's affiliates.
-Accordingly, the Fund may not be made aware of and/or given the opportunity to participate in certain investments made by investment funds managed by advisors affiliated with the Advisors.
+In addition, certain of Fund's officers and trustees and the members of the investment committee of the Advisors serve or may serve as officers, trustees or principals of entities that operate in the same or related line of business as the Fund does or of investment funds managed by the Fund's affiliated with the Advisors.
 However, the Advisors intend to allocate investment opportunities in a fair and equitable manner in accordance with the Advisors' investment allocation policy.